xinucode/sigmond_python_plots/README.md

 Python plots from sigmond data

 ## contents
+utils.py - common functions needed for any given plotting script.
+Input functions and
+    error functions are here.
 compare_spectrums.py - python script to generate various spectrum plots, to both plot a
     spectrum and also compare several spectrums.
 Requires a config file as an argument rest_mass/ - rest mass tmin plots and others in development